 - Clearing dishes and putting them in the dishwasher shortly after use

 - Emptying pet food and water bowls before going to bed

 - Putting food, including pet food, in tightly sealed containers

 - Sealing off potential entry points around drains, windows and doors

 - Moving vegetation, such as firewood and compost piles, away from the foundation of your home

-Unfortunately, the climate and conditions in Bryan-College Station are favorable for high roach activity and roaches are capable of invading even the cleanest of homes.
+Unfortunately, the climate and conditions in the Rio Grande Valley are favorable for high roach activity, so roaches are capable of invading even the cleanest of homes.